CS3219-SE-Principles-and-Patterns/cs3219-ay2021-s1-project-2020-s1-g15/README.md

 **Error response**:

+- Condition: if the user authentication failed for any reason
+- Status: `401 UNAUTHORIZED`
+- Content: description of error

+OR

 - Condition: if `markdown` field is missing or the empty string
 - Status: `400 BAD REQUEST`
 - Content: description of error